 As well as offering you the opportunity to talk over any matters of concern with one of our specially trained staff, if you wish, we can teach you various ‘self-help’ techniques, for example, relaxation.
 These are not for everyone, although our research has shown that many people find they are helpful in improving quality of life both during treatment and afterwards.

 You are welcome to bring members of your family or friends with you when you attend the Centre.
 They may find it helpful to be involved.
 We are aware that they may have questions about your treatment.
 However, we will not discuss any aspects of your illness or treatment without your permission.

 All members of staff are bound by the normal rules of confidentiality.
-If you wish to know more about confidentiality, please ask any member of the Oncology Health Centre staff to give you a leaflet containing full details of the Hull and East Yorkshire Hospitals NHS Trust policy.
+If you wish to know more about confidentiality, please ask any member of the Oncology Health Centre staff to give you a leaflet containing full details of the Hull University Teaching Hospitals NHS Trust policy.

 The Drop-in Centre is open from 9.00 am until 4.45 pm Mondays to Fridays (except Bank Holidays).